Rangel-h/Rangel-h.github.io/src/content/blog/post-15.md

 ![A person standing at the window](/Dataset1.png)
 ![A person standing at the window](/Dataset2.png)

+Some colummns and rows were droped from the datasets, either because they were empty, they had NAN values, or they didn't provide relevant information for the purpose of this project.
+Since weather conditions can influence whether a person chooses to use a bicycle as a means of transportation, we added weather information to the dataset.

 ## Data analysis

 ## Development of machine learning models